Bilevel subsidy-enabled mobility hub network design with perturbed utility coalitional choice-based assignment: Literature Review

 \begin{itemize} \item We propose a bilevel mathematical model for the general MaaS platform design problem, given the network structure.
-The model aims to maximize MaaS platform revenue or social welfare while capturing the two-sided matching between mobility hub costs and traveler utility at the lower level.
-The upper-level decision variable is the service subsidy between operators through transfers at the MH, while the lower-level decision variables are link flow and mobility service node capacities. \item We adopt a random utility model (RUM) based formulation to capture the choices of the coalitions between traveler and operator choices in the lower level as proposed by \cite{liu2024modeling}.
+The model aims to maximize MaaS platform revenue (if private) or social welfare (if public) while capturing the two-sided matching between mobility hub costs and traveler utility at the lower level.
+The upper-level decision variables are the OD-based traveler-facing pricing that grants access to the MaaS services and operator-dedicated subsidies, while the lower-level decision variables are link flows and mobility service node capacities.
+The proposed model involves heterogeneous operator participation and the competition mechanism, using subsidies as a lever to transfer utility between travelers and operators with heterogeneous service elements. \item We adopt a random utility model (RUM) based formulation to capture the choices of the coalitions between traveler and operator choices in the lower level as proposed by \cite{liu2024modeling}.
 We extend it to a link-based formulation using the PURC approach proposed by \cite{fosgerau2022perturbed}.
 The approach offers improved scalability while still capturing link flows jointly determined by service operators and travelers, similar to other RUM formulations (e.g., stochastic user equilibrium, SUE). \item We reformulate the bilevel problem into a single-level problem using the Karush–Kuhn–Tucker (KKT) conditions of the lower-level problem.
 A gap function-based approach is proposed to accelerate the solution process.
 Because of the simplicity of the PURC-based quadratic program in the lower level, a global optimum can be attained within a reasonable time frame when applied to large-scale cases. \item We apply the model to a real-world case study based on several LIRR stations and their surrounding areas to demonstrate the computational efficiency.
 Various operational schemes are also tested to demonstrate the impact of decisions such as pricing and subsidies.
 The case study provides insights for real-world policy-making in establishing mobility hubs to promote multimodal trips. \end{itemize}